 Post-implementation surveys found that the signage was viewed positively by the public, with most shoppers and traders finding them to be a helpful addition for them to find an available car park.
-However, there was less awareness and support for the mobile app - UbiPark - which was intended to supplement the parking guidance system.
+However, there was less awareness and support for the mobile app.
+This Park, which was intended to the support for the mobile app.